IBM/watson-stock-market-predictor/README.md

 ![alt text](doc/source/images/14.png)

 There is an easy way to do this.
-First, click at the indicated button in the top right corner of the screen and upload the `AAPL.csv` file (provided in this repository, at the `data-samples` directory).
+First, click at the indicated button in the top right corner of the screen and upload the [`AAPL.csv`](data/AAPL.csv) file.

 ![alt text](doc/source/images/15.png)